grattia/GRGetCleanProj/README.md

-substitute -std() as StandardDeviation, substitute -meanFreq as MeanFrequency, remove all the remaining special characteres, set names to lowercase
+substitute -std() as StandardDeviation, substitute -meanFreq as MeanFrequency, remove all the remaining special characteres, set names to lowercase.

 ### Step 5
 ### From the data set in step 4, creates a second, independent tidy data set
 ### with the average of each variable for each activity and each subject.

- use dplyr
+ use dplyr,
- group the dataset by activity and subject summarize using mean for all columns write summarizedatasetMeanStd on disk
+ group the dataset by activity and subject, summarize using mean for all columns, write summarizedatasetMeanStd on disk.

  ### About source dataset: